hydraulic-institute/edb/source/06_section-VI/01_sys_curves.md

 obstruct or change the flow and pressure can be considered a minor loss.
 These are categorized differently than the pipe frictional loss (or major loss).

-The loss created by the component is often characterized by a constant, K. The head loss is usually proportional to the square of the fluid velocity and can be determined by the equation defined in the <a href="/fluid-flow-III/general.html" target="_blank">general fluid flow section</a>
+The loss created by the component is often characterized by a constant, K. The head loss is usually proportional to the square of the fluid velocity and can be determined by the equation defined in <a href="/fluid-flow-III/general.html" target="_blank">Fluid Flow – General</a>
 (K values for some types of components are also tabulated here).

 ### System Curve